QuickFastly/NR-wiki/docs/Nova-Regna/World/Cultures & Ethnicities/Ciraza/Cirazan.md

   </table>
 </div>

-The Rovi people are the third new ethnic group to be formed from the [[Cirazan]] people, giving the same name to the land they laid claim to, [[Rovillo]], located in what is now [[Destrea]].
+The Rovi people are the third new ethnic group to be formed from the [Cirazan](Cirazan) people, giving the same name to the land they laid claim to, [Rovillo](Rovillo), located in what is now [Destrea](../../Map/Destrea/Destrea).
 The Rovi language is an evolution of the Common Alessan language, also from which most other languages spoken by Cirazans evolved from.
 Common Alessan is today considered a dead language, and Rovi retains little similarity to it.

 ### Parene people